Mellanox/libvma/README.txt

 Value range is -1, 0 to 100,000,000
 Where value of -1 is used for infinite polling
 Default value is 100000

+VMA_TSO
+With Segmentation Offload, or TCP Large Send, TCP can pass a buffer to be transmitted that is bigger than the maximum transmission unit (MTU) supported by the medium.
+Intelligent adapters implement large sends by using the prototype TCP and IP headers of the incoming send buffer to carve out segments of required size.
+Copying the prototype header and options, then calculating the sequence number and checksum fields creates TCP segment headers.
+Expected benefits: Throughput increase and CPU unload.
+Default value is 1 (Enable)

 VMA_RX_POLL_INIT
 VMA maps all UDP sockets as potential offloaded capable.
 Only after the